bhargav104/h-detach/README.md

 The defualt split to evaluate is test.
 The default inference method is greedy decoding (`--sample_max 1`), to sample from the posterior, set `--sample_max 0`.

-**Beam Search**.
-Beam search can increase the performance of the search for greedy decoding sequence by ~5%.
-However, this is a little more expensive.
-To turn on the beam search, use `--beam_size N`, N should be greater than 1.

 ## Miscellanea
 **Using cpu**.
 The code is currently defaultly using gpu; there is even no option for switching.
 If someone highly needs a cpu model, please open an issue; I can potentially create a cpu checkpoint and modify the eval.py to run the model on cpu.
 However, there's no point using cpu to train the model.